UKCloud/documentation/articles/enablement/enbl-ref-services.md

 # Cloud Enablement services

-As a multi-cloud provider, UKCloud knows the importance of being able install your own hardware in our cloud platform.
-We call this 'Cloud Enablement' because it is a key capability that enables you to use cloud services more extensively.
-Here are some examples:
+As a multi-cloud provider, UKCloud knows the importance of being able to install your own hardware in our cloud platform.
+We call this *Cloud Enablement* because it's a key capability that enables you to use cloud services more extensively.
+Some examples include:

 - CAPS/CPA-approved VPN - Provides secure hosting facilities for your own CAPS and CPA-approved (or equivalent standard) hardware installed in our data centre for the purpose of utilising our cloud.
 For more information, see the [*Cloud Enablement - CAPS/CPA-approved VPN Service Scope*](enbl-sco-capscpa.md).